herunze1024/Bioinforbricklayer/README.md

 ### a.
 Bioinformatics Skills

-Share all the skills and experiences I gained in my 10+ years career in bioinformatics field.
+Share all the skills and experiences I gained in my 10+ years career in bioinformatics field, helping you quickly get ready for hands-on tasks in bioinformatic analysis and research.
 Please subscribe my channel and stay tunned for more updates to come ...

 - [Skills_01: How to work on Linux system with zero knowledge](https://www.youtube.com/watch?v=ACPOOBUpUB8&t=45s)
 - [技能篇01:如何零基础玩转Linux操作系统](https://www.youtube.com/watch?v=iWjDQ0cIgkU&t=24s)